aidanortega/aidanortega.github.io/_pages/about.md

 Outside academia, I enjoy exploring AI applications (not only in engineering) and mentoring students in scientific and engineering research projects.

-For collaborations, feel free to reach out!
+For contact, feel free to reach out!